SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Chain rule execution

-Smart Rules can create new data item on the platform.
+Smart Rules can create a new data item on the platform.
 For example, the threshold rule creates new alarms.
 Those new data can be handled further by selected smart rules.
-For example, by a "On alarm send e-mail" rule.
+For example, by an "On alarm send e-mail" rule.
 Using this mechanism, it is possible to create a chain of smart rules.
 If you create a rule chain you must have an idea how much data will be created to avoid overload or excessive amount of data.

 ## <a name="business"></a>Business Rule Package